dojian/dojian/README.md

 ## 🧠 Featured Project

 - **[GenZen: AI-powered mental health assistant](https://www.ischool.berkeley.edu/projects/2025/genzen)**
   Built and deployed an AI-powered mental health assistant using fine-tuned LLMs and contextual RAG, focused on real-time, emotionally resonant support.
+  Led the development of an agentic mental-health assistant with a suicide detection agent, a mental health expert agent, and a RAG agent.
+  Fine-tuned the mental health expert agent with mental health counseling conversations.
+  Evaluated the model on empathy, appropriateness, and relevance.

 - **[QuantAlpha: AI-powered Investment Advisor (Hackathon Project)](https://v0-quant-alpha-investment-app.vercel.app/)**
-  Built and deployed an AI-powered mental health assistant using fine-tuned LLMs and contextual RAG, focused on real-time, emotionally resonant support.
+  Built an AI system to analyze real-time market news, earnings calls, and financial reports using LLMs and NLP pipelines, generating intelligent portfolio allocation strategies with interpretable recommendations.

 😄 Let us collaborate on future challenges and hackathons!